 Q: Is it possible to arrange an interview as part of the application process?

 Q: What is the cost of the program?

 Q: When will I be notified whether I'm admitted?
 When do courses begin?

-The first two courses begin online in early July and focus on required readings that prepare students for the Summer Residency.
+For July entries, the first two courses begin online in early July and focus on required readings that prepare students for the Summer Residency.
 (Required reading assignments will be e-mailed to you by early June.)
 The Summer Residency takes place in mid-July.